 Although they are a muscular breed that requires minimal exercise and grooming, French Bulldogs are still prone to a number of hereditary and congenital conditions that can adversely affect their health – not to mention your family vacation budget.
 Some of the conditions and illnesses French Bulldogs are prone to include:

 Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
-Which means if your Frenchie inherits his father’s bad eyes or his mother’s breathing problems, you’re covered.
+Which means if your Frenchie inherits his father’s bad eyes or his mother’s breathing problems, you’re protected.